Pre-sectarian Buddhism: 37 factors of enlightenment

-According to A.K.
-Warder the Bodhipakkhiyādhammā, the 37 factors of enlightenment, are a summary of the core Buddhist teachings which are common to all schools.
-These factors are summarized in the Maha-parinibbana Sutta, which recounts the Buddha's last days, in the Buddha's last address to his bikkhus:
+According to A. K. Warder the bodhipakkhiyādhammā, the 37 factors of enlightenment, are a summary of the core Buddhist teachings which are common to all schools.
+These factors are summarised in the Mahaparinibbana Sutta, which recounts the Buddha's last days, in the Buddha's last address to his bikkhus:

-Alex Wayman has criticized A.K.
-Warder, for failing to present an integrated picture of early Buddhism.
-But according to Gethin, the bodhipakkhiyādhammā provide a key to understanding the relationship between calm and insight in early Buddhist meditation theory, bringing together the practice of jhana with the development of wisdom.
+Alex Wayman has criticised A. K. Warder, for failing to present an integrated picture of early Buddhism.
+But according to Gethin, the bodhipakkhiyādhammā provide a key to understanding the relationship between calm and insight in early Buddhist meditation theory, bringing together the practice of dhyana with the development of wisdom.